grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 > **Note:** Use unordered lists whenever the items have no particular sequence.

-**Example:**

-There are three ways to ingest data:
+The preceding snippet displays as follows:

-- First way
+- First item
-- Second way
-- Third way
+- Another item
+- The final list item

 ## Images